|

 - Fall-fruiting plants: Fall-fruiting plants are essential for birds to build

 up fat reserves.
-Examples are dogwood, mountain ash, snowberry, sea buckthorn,
+Examples are dogwood, mountain ash, snowberry, serviceberry, sea

 - Winter-fruiting plants: Winter fruits include black chokecherry, snowberry,